Phoenix Self-Reporting for Criminal Conduct Lawyers

 By contrast, not all misdemeanor charges have to be self-reported.
 The board has identified several types of misdemeanor charges it believes require disclosure within 10 business days; these include:

 There are many other crimes for which self-reporting within 10 days is required.
-To learn if you must disclose your charges to the Board and get help with all aspects of any administrative investigation, contact The Zoldan Law Group now.
-Call our main offices in Scottsdale at (480) 442-3410 or send an email to speak with an attorney.
-We’re ready to help.
+To learn if you must disclose your charges to the board and to get help with all aspects of any administrative investigation, contact The Zoldan Law Group now.